johngodlee/geosci_linux_intro/geosci_linux_intro.md

 ![](img/cli.png)

+Choose your method of connecting to the GeoSciences Linux server from the options below and follow the instructions in that section.

 #### Logging in from a GeoSciences Windows machine
 To connect from a Windows machine to the GeoSciences Linux server you can use PuTTY.
 PuTTY is a free and open source program that provides a terminal interface to allow connecting to other machines.
 The PuTTY application is located at: `U:\SCE\GEOS\putty.exe`.
 I recommend making a shortcut to it and putting it on your desktop.